progwolff/poster-safari/README.md

 # Poster Safari

-Smartphone App and Server backend that extracts information from event posters
+Smartphone app and server backend that extracts information from event posters

 Poster Safari was developed as part of a case study at the University of Lübeck.